Team-Debug-Band/GuideWire-Insurance-App/README.md

 ## 7. Explainable AI (XAI) Layer

-One of our key architectural differentiators is that no AI decision in GigShield is a black box.
+One of our key architectural differentiators is that no AI decision in SurelyAI is a black box.
 Every output — premium amount, fraud score, claim approval — is accompanied by a human-readable explanation.
 This is not a cosmetic feature; it is load-bearing for trust, adoption, and regulatory credibility.

 ### Why Explainability Matters Here